lisp-docs/cl-language-reference/docs/chap-1/b-g-language-extensions/_b-g-language-extensions.md

-A language extension is any documented <ClLinks  term={"implementation-defined"}><i>implementation-defined</i></ClLinks> behavior of a *defined name* in this standard that varies from the behavior described in this standard, or a documented consequence of a situation that the standard specifies as undefined, unspecified, or extendable by the implementation.
+A language extension is any documented <GlossaryTerm  term={"implementation-defined"}><i>implementation-defined</i></GlossaryTerm> behavior of a *defined name* in this standard that varies from the behavior described in this standard, or a documented consequence of a situation that the standard specifies as undefined, unspecified, or extendable by the implementation.
 For example, if this standard says that “the results are unspecified,” an extension would be to specify the results.